 This is What Retirement Could Look Like if You’re Ready

-5S and Muda – Crucial Tools for Just In Time Retirement
+5S and Muda – Crucial Tools for Just-In-Time Retirement

 For the older worker, a wage-paying job or career has no future.
 Using it to build an inventory (waste) of wealth to provide for an unknowable future hampers one from adding value to the life that ultimately follows the demise of the regular job.